Alex1574/hello-world/README.md

 My name is Alexander, but I go by Alex.
-I enjoy swimming and playing videogames.
+I enjoy swimming and playing videogames a lot.